lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 # Setup

-1. We will start with opening Notebook `autopilot_customer_churn.ipynb`.
+1. We will start with opening Notebook `autopilot_customer_churn.ipynb` in “AmazonSagemakerWorkshop/Lab 3” folder.
 We will skip detailed instruction how to procees as you are the expert now.

+  **Zdjęcie tutaj, jak wygląda katalog Lab 3!**

 In case You did not follow this workshi in order, you can find detailed instruction how to complete this step [_“here”_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation).

 2. In the very first two cells we will start with specifying: